 Cheesecake Ice Cream:

 - 2 eggs

 - 1 tsp vanilla bean paste (1 vanilla bean, scraped)

 Directions for crust: In a food processor, grind the Savannah Smiles cookies.
 Add melted butter and pulse until combined.
 Press Savannah Smiles crust into 9″ pie pan.
 Bake in a preheated oven at 350F for about 5 to 7 minutes.
 Set aside to cool.

-Assemble Pie: Make sure ice cream is semi softened when ready to assemble pie.
-Place ¼ cup curd in an even layer on bottom of piecrust.
-Keep in freezer until semi set.
+Assemble Pie: Make sure ice cream is semi softened when ready to assemble the pie.
+Place ¼ cup curd in an even layer on the bottom of the piecrust.
+Keep in the freezer until semi-set.
 Even spread half of the ice cream over curd.
 Evenly spread 1/3 cup lemon curd over the ice cream.
 Let set.
 Add remaining ice cream, then the remaining lemon curd on top.

 **Note: Filling will be thick and go higher than the crust; that is why it is important to freeze between layers.
 It's time-consuming, but worth it.
 Let freeze several hours or overnight.
 Remove from freezer 5 to 10 minutes before serving to slightly soften.
 Make fresh whipped cream and place into a pastry bag.
 Swirl whipped cream on top of the pie before serving.
 Garnish with Savannah Smiled Cookies and candied lemon slices.
 Cut, serve, and smile.